borisdayma/wav2vec4humans/README.md

 ## Got questions about W&B?

 If you have any questions about using W&B to track your model performance and predictions, please reach out to the [slack community](http://bit.ly/wandb-forum).

+## Acknowledgements

+This project would not have been possible without the help of so many, in particular:

+* [W&B](http://docs.wandb.com/) for the great tracking & visualization tools for ML experiments ;
+* [HuggingFace](https://huggingface.co/) for providing a great framework for Natural Language Understanding ;
+* [wav2vec2-sprint](https://github.com/patil-suraj/wav2vec2-sprint) from Suraj Patil for helping me create the docker file ;
+* [OVH cloud](https://www.ovh.com/) for the great cloud computing infrastructure ;
+* the open source community who participated in the xlsr-wav2vec2 fine-tuning week and shared so many great tips!